 Note: I don’t claim to be a pro-reviewer, I am a reader.
 My reviews are based on my personal thoughts around the story that the book is trying to tell.
 I try to focus on the story (which is the reason I read) rather than dissect the book and pass comment on typos, writing style or structure.

-Check out my reviews of other James Dashner books:
+Check out my other reviews of Rick Riordan books below:

 While you’re here, please check out my edge-of-your-seat time-travel adventure series’ by clicking the pic below.